The Impact of Fatty Acids on Neuroplasticity and Learning: Fuel for Your Brain

 Cognitive resilience refers to the brain’s ability to withstand and recover from stress or damage.
 Fatty acids fortify this resilience by:

-• Protecting against neurodegenerative diseases.
+Protecting against neurodegenerative diseases and Developmental Disabilities.

 Conclusion: Unlock Your Brain’s Potential with Fatty Acids